Turbulent route to two-dimensional soft crystals

 Inhomogeneities in the particle distribution are conveniently characterized by the correlation dimension $D_{2}$, defined through the probability of having two particles within a distance $r$, namely $P^<_{2}(r) \sim r^{D_2}$, or equivalently through the small-scale behavior of the radial distribution function $g(r) \sim r^{D_2-2}$.
-Figure~\ref{D2} (top) shows $D_2$ as a function of $St$ (including in the non-interacting case), for various values of the packing fraction $\phi = {N_p\sigma^2}/({16\pi})$.
+Figure~\ref{D2} shows $D_2$ as a function of $St$ (including in the non-interacting case), for various values of the packing fraction $\phi = {N_p\sigma^2}/({16\pi})$.
 We fix $\sigma=5.0\times 10^{-4}$, and choose $N_p=1\times 10^5$, $1.5\times 10^5$ and $2.0\times 10^5$, to obtain $\phi= 0.05\%, 0.075\%$ and $0.10\%$, respectively.
 For a given packing fraction and $St \ll 1$, the value of $D_2$, within error-bars, are indistinguishable from the non-interacting particles.
 This is because at such small values of $St$, there is hardly any small-scale clustering and therefore such dilute suspensions are only weakly affected by the short-range particulate interactions.
 However, as particles cluster, i.e.\ for $St = \mathcal{O}(1)$, soft granular repulsions dominate and, unlike the non-interacting ensemble, the interacting particles spread more\,---\,as a result of the competing interactions of vortical-ejection due to inertia and the short-range inter-grain repulsive energy cost\,---\,and with a larger value of $D_2$.
 This effect also leads to a slight shifting to the left of the value of $St$ where $D_2$ attains its minimum.
 This effect is of course accentuated with increasing packing fractions.
 For Stokes numbers a bit larger than 1, although the centrifugal vortical-ejection weakens, particles still tend to cluster in straining zones.
-However, the strength of the short-range repulsive forces ensure that interacting particles spread out more and sample the flow homogeneously, overcoming the bias due to inertia (Fig.~\ref{traj}(c)).
+However, the strength of the short-range repulsive forces ensure that interacting particles spread out more and sample the flow homogeneously, overcoming the bias due to inertia (Fig.~\ref{traj}(b)).
 We see evidence of this in our measurements, which show that for $St > 1$ the correlation dimension $D_2$ asymptotes to the physical dimension 2 much faster for the interacting than for the non-interacting case.
+Furthermore, the minimum value of $D_2$ also increases as a function of $\phi$.
+Our results for packing fractions up to $\phi = 50\%$ (see Fig.~S1 in Ref.~\cite{SI}) shows clearly that the minima in the correlation dimension becomes shallower and shallower; however it is a matter of speculation if the minima does not exist at even higher levels of packing.